Top 20 Most Popular Korean Webtoons in English of All Time

 Webtoons (Korean: 웹툰) are a type of digital comic that originated in South Korea usually meant to be read on computers and smartphones.

-Webtoons usually feature a few of common traits: each episode is published on one long, vertical strip (making use of an infinite canvas rather than multiple pages so that it is easier to read on a smartphone or computer); some will feature music and animations that play during each chapter; and unlike the majority of East Asian comics, they will most likely be in color rather than black-and-white since they are published digitally on a website or app rather than physically in a magazine.
-In the case of South Korea, there are also different censorship laws for materials published online than in print which has led to more manhwa that is erotic and sexually explicit being produced and published as webtoons.
+Webtoons typically share a few common characteristics: each episode is published on a single, long vertical strip (using an infinite canvas instead of multiple pages to make it easier to read on a smartphone or computer); some will have music and animations that play during each chapter; and unlike the majority of East Asian comics, they are likely to be in color rather than black-and-white since they are published digitally on a website or app rather than physically; and finally, they are usually made up of a series of short There are different censorship laws for materials published online versus in print in South Korea, which has led to an increase in the production and publication of erotic and sexually explicit manhwa as webtoons.

 What is Manhwa?